rar0n/sd-webui-embeddings-queue-helper/README.md

 ## Tips

 - Place your Embeddings into **sub-folders** by category (like "tools", "characters", or some such).
-- This version only applies embeddings to the positive prompt.
-For negative, use the negative embeddings queue helper.
+- This version only applies embeddings to the **positive prompt**.
+For negative, use the negative embeddings queue helper version.